 If you’re on an Nginx server, it will look like this below.
 Basically, if you see any mention of “forbidden” or “not allowed to access”, you’re probably dealing with a 403 Forbidden error.

-To help you fix the 403 Forbidden Error on your WordPress site, we’ll cover five separate troubleshooting steps in detail:
+To help you fix the 403 Forbidden Error on your site, we’ll cover nine separate troubleshooting steps in detail:

 - Read – see the data in the file/view the contents of a folder.